sneeves1/sneeves1.github.io/483trees/index.md

 </tr>

 </table>
-Table 1: Table 1 shows the average percent BIPOC popultation for each category shown on the capture rate median map for the cities of Baltimore, MD; Portland, OR; and Philadelphia, PA.
+Table 1: This table shows the average percent BIPOC popultation for each category shown on the capture rate median map for the cities of Baltimore, MD; Portland, OR; and Philadelphia, PA.

 <table>